 Keep The Project Alive At All Costs

 At the end of the initial meeting be sure to negotiate what the next step is with your boss.
 Ask for permission to further develop your prototype if necessary.
 After initial buy-in, establish a deadline so that completion doesn’t become open-ended.
 Make sure that everyone understands what success is and what is a failure.

 Send a reminder out to everyone during the days and hours leading up to the follow-up meeting.
 If some people don’t show up, then be sure to follow up with them at least the next day.
 Contact everyone weekly so that the idea remains fresh, which also demonstrates your commitment.

 The satisfaction of seeing your plan come to fruition has no comparison.
 It can be hard work aligning the new idea with company goals and testing new concepts.
-Determining resource requirements and coming up with a plan are essential.
+Determining resource requirements and coming up with a plan is essential.
 Handling push back and objections are par for the course.
 Not everyone is open to change, yet in the end, it will all be worth it as long as you keep everyone involved.
-This is a lot to keep track of!
-Fortunately, there’s a checklist available to help you make sure everything is taken care of.
-Just fill out the form below and watch your email for a PDF file to appear.

 Since we’re on the topic, let’s change the world by using one of the buttons below to share this with everyone!